A holiday at the centre of it all

 Trails, tracks, lanes and paths

 The green lanes and cycle routes through the centre of Jersey are underrated and just as scenic as the show-stopping coastline.
 You can explore the greenery on two wheels or on two feet as you wind through the valleys filled with countryside charm.
 Your first morning can be spent exploring Waterworks Valley, which is the closest route to the Cristina and takes you past reservoirs and picturesque lanes filled with wilderness and wonder.
 Every turn is another stunning view that could be taken straight out of a fairytale.
 There’s much to be explored in St Lawrence valley, including wooded walks and fun, windy lanes to cycle through.
+You can now even rent an e-bike direct from the hotel!

 The track will eventually take you to the Hamptonne Country Life Museum where you can wander around the farmstead that depicts the way country life was lived in Jersey over the years.
 You can even take a walk through the cider apple orchard, meet the Hamptonne piglets and lambs and let the kids run free in the playground.